Summary

 You should be aware that standard variable rate mortgages are usually more expensive than other interest rates to begin with, but there are some benefits to staying on an SVR mortgage.

-Early repayment of your entire mortgage usually incurs no extra charges on this rate and due to fluctuating interest rates, your rate could even go down.
+Early repayment of your entire mortgage usually incurs no extra charges when you are on an SVR, and due to fluctuating interest rates, your rate could even go down.

 Should I get a new mortgage deal?